GAAP vs IFRS: What Are the Differences?

 Intangible Assets

-The way that intangible assets like goodwill or research are recorded differs between IFRS and GAAP.
+The way that intangible assets like goodwill or research are recorded differs between IFRS vs. GAAP.
 With IFRS, intangible assets are only capitalized when certain criteria are met, such as having a definite future financial benefit.

 Under GAAP, intangible assets are generally expensed as they are incurred based on their current fair market value with no other considerations required.